Normalization principle: History

 The principle of normalization was developed in Scandinavia during the 1960s and articulated by Bengt Nirje of the Swedish Association for Retarded Children with the US human service system, a product of Wolf Wolfensberger formulation of normalization and evaluations of the early 1970s.
 According to the history taught in the 1970s, although the "exact origins are not clear", the names Bank-Mikkelson (who moved the principle to Danish law), Grunewald, and Nirje from Scandinavia (later Ministry of Community and Social Services in Toronto, Canada) are associated with early work on this principle.
 Wolfensberger is credited with authoring the first textbook and Rutherford H. (Rud) Turnbull III reports that integration principles are incorporated in US laws.

 Academe

-The principle was developed and taught at the university level and in field education during the 1970s, especially by Wolf Wolfensberger of the United States, one of the first clinical psychologists in the field of mental retardation, through the support of Canada and the National Institute on Mental Retardation (NIMR) and Syracuse University in New York.
+The principle was developed and taught at the university level and in field education during the 1970s, especially by Wolf Wolfensberger of the United States, one of the first clinical psychologists in the field of intellectual disability, through the support of Canada and the National Institute on Mental Retardation (NIMR) and Syracuse University in New York.
 PASS and PASSING marked the quantification of service evaluations based on normalization, and in 1991 a report was issued on the quality of institutional and community programs in the US and Canada based on a sample of 213 programs in the US, Canada and the United Kingdom.